Surrounded by Idiots (Omgiven av Idioter)

 Taiwan: Business Weekly

 How to understand those that cant be understood.

-Some seriously state that they're surrounded by idiots.
-Some, funnily enough, state this more often than others.
-And certainly we could find many different types of problem to get along.
-Some examples you might recognize; have you ever tried to reason with your partner and nothing went as planned or expected?
-Or have you left a meeting in confusion with the feeling that you truly did not understand a single person in the room.
-And worst of all, some people never seem to understand what you are saying, no matter howe clear you express yourself.
-Little by little the idiots turns up both here and there ...
+Some people seriously state that they're surrounded by idiots.
+Some, oddly enough, state this more often than others.
+And certainly we can find many different types of problems that exist without getting along.
+Some examples you might recognise; have you ever tried to reason with your partner but nothing went as planned?
+Or have you left a meeting in confusion with the feeling that you truly did not understand a single person in the room?
+And worst of all, some people never seem to understand what you are saying, no matter how clearly you express yourself.
+Little by little the idiots in our lives turn up here and there ...

 Some of the headlines:

-How do I recognize a red, yellow, green and blue person?
+How do I recognise a red, yellow, green and blue person?